thruthesky/flutterflow_libraries/docs/user.md

 - Simply list the users of `blockedUsers` in the user's document.
 - And remove the uid of the user from the `blockedUsers` in the user's document to rmeove the user from the blocked list.
+- You may want to see the [flutter code to list blocked users](https://github.com/thruthesky/flutterflow_libraries/blob/main/lib/screens/user/block_user_list.screen.dart).

+### Usage

+- To know if a user is blocked by the login user in FlutterFlow, dig in `blockedUsers` field in the FlutterFlow authenticated user variable.
+- To know if a user is blocked by the login user in source coding, dig in `blockedUsers` field in `UserService.instance.firestoreUserData`.
+- You may use `BlockedUser` widget for easy use in the widget tree.